weuzor/bowden_cutter/README.md

 To fix this a limit stop for the blade shuttle has been added to the extruder parts.
 This limit stop also acts as a "sensor" which closes when the cut is complete.

 Also, when cutting hard filament, the wire puller part of the actuator gets damaged after a while of use (sliced in half by the thin wire).
-Printing that part 100% infill help, but to fix this issue for good the new part has two additional reinforcement screws and.
+Printing that part 100% infill helps, but to fix this issue for good the new part has two additional reinforcement screws.
+Also, some knurling has been added for more comfortable turning by hand.

 Before:
 https://github.com/user-attachments/assets/2ef3fe31-b55a-4e68-ab35-1ae4be9e5d9d